aschwtzr/comm/docs/dev_environment.md

 ```

 Then, from the `keyserver` directory, run `yarn script dist/scripts/name.js`, where `name.js` is the file containing the script.

+## Creating a new user

+To create a new user, [run the keyserver](#running-keyserver) and the [mobile app on iOS Simulator](#running-mobile-app-on-ios-simulator), and then select ”Sign Up” in the app.
+When you sign up, a new user will be created on your local MySQL instance.
+You can then log in on any device connected to your local keyserver.

 ## Codegen